lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/contrib/contrib_guide.md

 ```
 ````

-Also use `bash` for shell scripts such as jobfiles:
+Also use `bash` for shell scripts such as job files:

 ```` markdown
 ```bash